 The Problem with Focusing on the Problem

-The problem with this approach is that the focus is on the problem rather than the solution, making it unlikely that you’ll learn any new skills.
+The problem with this approach is that the focus is on the problem rather than the solution, and doesn’t incorporate learning new skills to replace old patterns.
 You feel discouraged and stuck in the same patterns.
 Problem-focused counseling tends to leave clients feeling frustrated, with a tendency to drop out quickly.

 What if you had time to share the history of your problem so that you felt fully heard and understood AND could focus on replacing old, dysfunctional patterns with new, solution-focused skills?